hass-agent/HASS.Agent-Documentation/docs/en/contributing/docs/setup.md

 ## Forking the repo

 To start off you will need to create your own fork of the documentation repo to track your changes.
-To do this go ahead and navigate to [this](https://github.com/hass-agent/hass-agent.github.io){: target="\_blank"} repo.
-You will need to create a fork of this repo, a tutorial for this can be found [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo){: target="\_blank"}.
+Go to the [HASS.Agent-Documentation repo](https://github.com/hass-agent/HASS.Agent-Documentation){: target="\_blank"} and create a fork.
+A GitHub tutorial for this can be found [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo){: target="\_blank"}.

 ### Disabling github actions